IamCOD3X/ImageCipher/README.md

-# CaesarLock
+# ImageCipher

-CaesarLock is a simple Python GUI application for encrypting and decrypting images using pixel manipulation.
+ImageCipher is a simple Python GUI application for encrypting and decrypting images using pixel manipulation.
 The application allows you to select an image, provide an encryption/decryption key, and then encrypt or decrypt the image.

 ## Features